So, you adopted a puppy. Congratulations! You’re in for a whirlwind few months of joy, excitement and love.

 If you take your pup for a potty break, stay calm and quiet and don’t engage in any play or excessive snuggles.

-The first few days your pup is home, try ear plugs, white noise and other noise-cancelling options to block out whining and barking.
+The first few days your pup is home, try earplugs, white noise and other noise-canceling options to block out whining and barking.
 In some cases, confining your dog in your bedroom may help to quiet your dog because they know that you are there.

 If you’d like to extend your sleep, try confining puppy in a larger space instead of a crate so she can potty without waking you.
 If that doesn’t work, see if your puppy is willing to let you sleep a little longer after a potty break if she gets to join the snuggles.